 Technology and Media: I led the effort to implement JES, a Python IDE used for Media Computation, which has been downloaded tens of thousands of times.
 Barbara Ericson and I have been developing new kinds of ebooks to teach computing (AP CSP and AP CSA).

-Assessment: My student, Allison Elliott Tew, developed FCS1, the first validated test of introductory CS knowledge designed to be language independent.
+Assessment: My student, Allison Elliott Tew, developed FCS1, the first validated test of introductory CS knowledge designed to be multi-lingual.
 Her work was replicated by my student, Miranda Parker, in SCS1, which is a freely available research instrument.

 System Analysis: I’m interested in using data to get a better understanding of the influences on CS education.
 A few years ago, Barbara and I wrote a paper analyzing what influences the number of AP CSA exam-takers in a state.
 We have a new paper that helps us to understand how socioeconomic status influences success in CS.
 Currently, Miranda is developing a quantitative model that predicts why schools in Georgia decide to teach CS.